 More posts about the Algarve that might interest you:

-- 20 Very Best Things to Do in Algarve
+- 18 Best Things to Do in Lagos, Portugal

-- 10 Best Things to Do in Algarve with Kids
+- 10 Best Things to Do in Algarve with Family

 Don’t forget to save these pins for later 😉

-Faro is the capital of southern Portugal’s Algarve region (check exact location aqui).
+Faro is the capital of southern Portugal’s Algarve region (check the exact location here).

 Is Faro worth visiting?

-Although mostly tourists just arrive and depart from Faro, there are many things to do and see, and the visit is totally worthwhile.
-If you have an early morning flight, you should definitely spend some time exploring the city before leaving the Algarve.
+Although most tourists just arrive and depart from Faro, there are many things to do and see, and the visit is totally worthwhile.
+If you have an early morning flight, you should definitely arrive in Faro one day before and spend some time exploring the city before leaving the Algarve.

 How to get to Faro?